 Michael Keaton returned for Tim Burton’s Batman 1988 and Batman Returns (1992).
 He also plays Batman in The Flash (2023).

-Tim Burton’s sequel Beetlejuice 2 is set to be released on September 6, 2024, by Warner Bros.
-It stars Michael Keaton, Winona Ryder, Catherine O’Hara, Jenna Ortega, Monica Bellucci, and Willem Dafoe.
+Tim Burton’s belated sequel Beetlejuice Beetlejuice opened the 81st Venice International Film Festival on August 28, 2024, and was released overseas on September 4, 2024, and in the US on September 6, 2024, by Warner Bros.
+It stars Michael Keaton, Winona Ryder, Catherine O’Hara, Jenna Ortega, Justin Theroux, Monica Bellucci, and Willem Dafoe.

 Glenn Shadix (1952–2010) gets his film breakthrough role as Otho, the pretentious interior designer who dabbles in the paranormal.
 Burton also cast Shadix as the voice of the Mayor of Halloween Town in The Nightmare Before Christmas (1993) and as Senator Nado in Planet of the Apes (2001).